All posts filed under: social justice/interconnections

 Why some of us cannot (simply) educate ourselves

 Misogyny.
 Ableism.
 Ageism.
 Vystopia.
 Health-shaming.
 These are some of the words that I have come to learn more about in recent years.
 After a long period in which I hardly found the time nor had the energy to follow up any literature closely, I have recently refound a drive and eagerness to pick up some ‘more serious’ stuff again.
 I have been reading about vegan activism, the sociology of human-animal relations, intersectionality and the entanglement of the oppression of humans with that of other animals.
 I am also picking up information from discussions in facebook groups, blogs and other online articles.
 I have looked up terminology that was new to me, discovered new authors, and am trying to work my head around theories and hypotheses.
 I still have many questions, but I am learning (aren’t we all, always?), helped with feedback provided on online platforms.
-View this post on Instagram I feel this is a must read for anyone in the animal rights movement, ànd those fighting for human rights.
-Truly inspirational.
-It seemed like so …
+View this post on Instagram A post shared by Geertrui (@trudi_bruges) Photo from my Instagram account that shows my hand holding up the book in my garden (Animal Rights/Human Rights.
+Entanglements …